Effects of gravity rainbow on scalar bosonic and oscillator fields in Bonnor-Melvin space-time with a cosmological constant: Conclusions

-In Section 3, our focus shifted to the investigation of quantum oscillator fields within the background of the same magnetic universe considering the influence of rainbow gravity.
-We derived the radial equation governing the oscillator fields and proceeded to solve it employing special functions.
-The approximate energy eigenvalue was determined by utilizing a specific pair of rainbow functions given in equation (\ref{e11}).
-Once again, we observed that the relativistic energy spectrum of oscillator fields is subject to modification, impacted by the topology of the geometry ($\alpha$), the cosmological constant ( $\Lambda$), and the rainbow parameter ($\beta$).
-Additionally, the oscillator frequency ($\omega$) also contributes to alterations in the energy profile.
-To illustrated spectrum of energy, we generated Figures 7--8 showing these for different values of the cosmological constant, topology parameter, angular quantum number, and radial quantum number and found interesting results.
+In Section \ref{sec:3}, we shifted our focus to the quantum dynamics of an oscillator field within the same magnetic universe, considering the influence of RG.
+We derived the radial equation of the Klein-Gordon oscillator equation and presented the approximate relativistic energy eigenvalues using special functions.
+To achieve this, we employed a specific pair of rainbow functions given in Eq. (\ref{e10}) and obtained the approximate energy spectrum presented in Eq. (\ref{e11}).
+We observed that the relativistic approximate energy spectrum of the oscillator field is subject to modifications influenced by several factors: the topology parameter ($\alpha$), the cosmological constant ($\Lambda$), and the rainbow parameter ($\beta$).
+Additionally, the oscillator frequency ($\omega$) contributes to alterations in this relativistic energy profile, along with changes in the quantum numbers ($n$, $m$).
+To illustrate the energy spectrum, we generated Figures 4 and 5, which show the influence of the cosmological constant, the topology parameter, and the quantum numbers.
+These figures reveal some interesting results and patterns in the behavior of the energy spectrum under varying conditions.

-In summary, we investigated quantum field in curved space-time background in the context of rainbow gravity's.
-This curved space-time is the Bonnor-Melvin magnetic universe produced by a magnetic field strength along the symmetry axis $z$-direction taking into account the cosmological constant $\Lambda>0$.
-The present experimental observation confirms that expanding of the universe is accelerating. we have shown that the quantum dynamics of scalar charge-free particles are influenced and results get modified.
+{ It is worth mentioning that the quantum mechanical problems, specifically the Klein-Gordon equation in the context of the original Bonnor-Melvin solution \cite{BB1,BB2}, has not been studied in the literature to the best of our knowledge.
+Therefore, it is not possible to compare our results with those results.
+However, in our future studies, we plan to address quantum mechanical problems within the context of Bonnor-Melvin solution \cite{BB1,BB2}. }

+{ In summary, our research explored quantum field theory in curved space-time within the rainbow gravity framework.
+We found intriguing results on the behavior of charge-free scalar particles and quantum oscillator fields in this setting, particularly under the influence of rainbow gravity.
+These findings deepen our understanding of the interplay between quantum fields, curved space-time, and rainbow gravity effects.
+In our future work, we plan to extend our analysis to study quasi-normal modes (QNMs), following the methodology outlined in Refs. \cite{t1, t2}.
+We will then analyze the resulting outcomes.}